-\paragraph*{Acknowledgments} F.A. and J.P.C. thank the Telluride Science Research Center for its hospitality during visits and the participants of its annual Information Engines summer workshop for stimulating discussions.
-This material is based on work supported by, or in part by, a Templeton World Charity Foundation Power of Information Fellowship, Foundational Questions Institute Grant FQXi-RFP-IPW-1902, and U.S. Army Research Laboratory and the U. S. Army Research Office under contracts W911NF-13-1-0390 and W911NF-18-1-0028.
+F.A. and J.P.C. thank the Telluride Science Research Center for its hospitality during visits and the participants of its annual Information Engines summer workshop for stimulating discussions.
+This material is based on work supported by, or in part by, a Templeton World Charity Foundation Power of Information Fellowship, Foundational Questions Institute Grant FQXi-RFP-IPW-1902, and U.S. Army Research Laboratory and the U. S. Army Research Office grants W911NF-18-1-0028 and W911NF-21-1-0048.

 The following summarizes the analytical results derived in a sequel, used for both plotting and discussion.